ALL STATE DATA UPDATED FOR 2023!

 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, Rhode Island is ahead of the national average in the Initial Application level and Reconsideration Level by a little, but fall well below the average at the Hearing level.
+As the table shows, Rhode Island is ahead of the national average in the Initial Application level and Reconsideration Level by 7.4% and 0.6% respectively, but fall well below the average at the Hearing level by 6.3%.

 Rhode Island Initial Application Approval Over Time

-As the table and the below chart show, Rhode Island has been stayed consistent with the national average of Initial Applications going back to at least 2010.
-In 2018, Rhode Island ranked 21st in the nation in terms of percentage approval of Initial Applications.
+As the table and the below chart show, Rhode Island has been stayed consistently above the national average of Initial Applications going back to at least 2016.
+In 2022, Rhode Island ranked 6th in the nation in terms of percentage approval of Initial Applications.
 While approval rates have improved in Rhode Island over the last few years, they still only slightly ahead the national average.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 Rhode Island Reconsideration Approval Over Time